Accessing Academic Advising @ SF State

 Location: GYM 2nd Floor

 Faculty advisors are experts in a selected major and/or minor.
-They are professors and researchers with a detailed understanding of major requirements and connection to the field in which they teach.
+They are professors and researchers with a detailed understanding of major requirements and connections to the field in which they teach.

-Services provided for: prospective students and students declared in major or pre-major
+Services are provided for: students declared in majors, minors, or certificate programs.

 Major departments will list on the department website the faculty advisors and office hours for advising.
 Your department may assign you to an advisor or you can choose an advisor.